 Industrial Minerals: Minerals which are worked for their commercial value, which are not fuel (fuel minerals or mineral fuels) and are not sources of metals (metallic minerals).
+These minerals are used in industries based on their physical and/or chemical properties.
 In Norfolk, silica sand is the only industrial mineral currently extracted.